 Our new old garden has been both loved and neglected over its many years of cultivation.
 When we arrived, many of the plans were dead or on the brink of dying.
 With a lot of hard work (and a little specialist help pruning, felling, and chipping), we cleared back to a healthy skeleton.
 Then we set about a year-long effort of nurturing the soil to be ready for planting the following winter/spring (now in our hemisphere).
 We did our own basic soil analysis using simple DIY soil testing methods.
 Here’s the dirt on how to check your own garden!

-Mini update: We’ve moved again.
-Completely different garden location, type, condition, and soil.
-The same principals below still stand and they’ve been helpful in understanding and working to improve our current heavy clay soil.
+Mini update: We’ve moved yet again.
+We now have a completely different garden location, type, condition, and soil.
+But the same soil assessment principals below still stand and they’ve been helpful in understanding and working to improve our heavy clay soil.
+Wish us luck!
+It’s a garden battle…

 Assessing Soil Structure